Skip to content

 Artistically inclined from a young age, Cristina Martinez was attending fashion school when she had a realization: Her passion wasn’t necessarily sparked by the clothes she was sketching, but by the stories behind her work.
 Drawing from her Black and Mexican roots, and from the lives, histories, and cultures of the community around her, Martinez started producing paintings that vividly capture the joys, challenges, and intricacies of life as a woman of color.

-Originally from Tacoma, and now Seattle-based, Martinez has been on meteoric rise over the past five years, with a sold-out show at TASWIRA Gallery (now Avery Barnes Gallery), a place in the 2025 Seattle Art Fair’s Select VIP Program, a collaboration with Nordstrom, and a mural created in collaboration with the Mexican Consulate and the City of Seattle.
+Originally from Tacoma, and now Seattle-based, Martinez has been on meteoric rise over the past five years, with a sold-out show at TASWIRA Gallery (now Avery Barnes Gallery), a place in the 2025 Seattle Art Fair’s Select VIP Program, a collaboration with Nordstrom, and a mural created in collaboration with the Consulate of Mexico in Seattle.
 In February, she was announced as one of the 2026 Neddy Artist Award Finalists in the Painting category.
 The rhythm, vibrance, and vulnerability of her work are both personal and communal, catching the viewer as they pass and inviting them back for a second look.

 Martinez’s work will be part of a group show, You’ve Had It In You All Along, at Avery Barnes Gallery starting April 1.
 The show, which also features the work of Barbara Earl Thomas, Tariqa Waters, Robert Wade, Maikoiyo Alley-Barnes, and Nahom Ghirmay, runs through June 7.